-When James VI left Edinburgh to become King James I of England, his frail younger son, Charles, was left behind in Scotland.
+When James VI left Edinburgh to become King James I of England, his frail young son, Charles, was left behind in Scotland.
 “Baby Charles” was a sickly child who had unfortunately inherited his father’s lack of confidence.
 He was never supposed to be king.
-That honor was conferred upon Charles’s elder brother, Prince Henry, a vigorous and confident young man who was embraced as an ideal successor to the crown.
-However, he tragically died of an illness early in 1612, leaving Charles next in line to the throne.
+Instead that honor was conferred upon Charles’s elder brother, Prince Henry, a vigorous and confident young man who was embraced as an ideal successor to the crown.
+However, Henry tragically died of an illness in 1612, leaving Charles next in line to the throne.
 Charles was further isolated when his older sister, Elizabeth, departed England to marry the King of Bohemia in 1613.
 At that point all eyes turned toward Charles for the succession of the crown.
 To fulfill his solemn duty, Charles grew into a proud, pious, and ultimately pathetic figure.
-He continued his father’s delusions about the “divine right of kings” and exacerbated hostilities between King and Parliament, and Church and State.
+He continued his father’s delusions about the “divine right of kings” and exacerbated hostilities between King and Parliament, as well as Church and State.
 His failures and stubbornness ultimately led to a civil war which culminated in his own trial and execution.
-To this day, he is the only King of England to have his head chopped off.
+To this day, he is the only King of England to ever have his head chopped off.
 Like the Elizabethan and Jacobean eras before him, Charles’s reign is known to us as the Caroline era.

 Shortly after James I’s death, Charles was crowned King at Westminster Abbey on February 2, 1626.
 He was 24 years old upon assuming the crown.
 Among his first acts as King, Charles sought to rid his court of his father’s frivolous courtiers.
 Unlike his lax and libertine father, Charles hoped to maintain a sense of gravitas and decorum.

 Charles and his father’s “favorite” George Villers attempted a quixotic Spanish adventure to wed the Spanish infanta, Maria Anna of Spain, however the trip was a disaster from the start.
 The two Englishmen surprised the Spanish court when they arrived unannounced requesting the infanta’s hand in marriage.
 In response, King Philip III requested that Charles convert to Catholicism, demanded an alliance with England, and prevented Charles from visiting with the princess without the presence of a chaperone.
 In a frivolous attempt at a romantic gesture, Charles sought to visit the princess alone.
 One evening, he hopped over a fence into the princess’s garden, however the poor frightened child ran away in fear when she spotted Charles.
 Dejected, Charles and Buckingham returned to England and began to call for war with Spain.
-While James I lay on his deathbed, Buckingham orchestrated Charles’s marriage to the Catholic princess of France, Henrietta Maria.
+While James I still lay on his deathbed, Buckingham orchestrated Charles’s marriage to the Catholic princess of France, Henrietta Maria.
 A Catholic Queen of England was unacceptable to many Englishmen, particularly the Puritans who had now gained power in Parliament.
 She was called the “popish brat of France.”
-It was an ill-fated marriage.
+Nevertheless the marriage proceeded as planned but it was ill-fated.
 She reportedly burst into tears upon first sight of her future husband.
-Henrietta found Charles cold and inhibited and she found her sulky and spoiled, but in time their affections apparently grew warm, though she seems to have always regarded her husband as a weak and impressionable man.
+Henrietta found Charles cold and inhibited and he found her sulky and spoiled, but in time their affections apparently grew warm, though she seems to have always regarded her husband as a weak and impressionable man.

 Charles was a remarkable art collector and patron.
 Perhaps the most famous artist under the patronage of Charles was Sir Anthony van Dyck, a Flemish painter from the Spanish Netherlands known for his courtly portraits.
 Below is the famous triple portrait of the king.